+Our best games like Animal Crossing list is populated with similar gameplay experiences.
 The charm of Animal Crossing is one of simplistic gameplay, friendly interactions, and achievements across a variety of peaceful skills.
 Whether you’re sitting by the stream fishing or plodding around your home picking wallpaper, your village in Animal Crossing is a home away from home.
-So, if putting your feet up and enjoying some peace and quiet is your kind of thing, then this list of the best games like Animal Crossing is for you.
+So, if putting your feet up and enjoying some peace and quiet is your kind of thing, then this list of the best games like Animal Crossing on mobile, and Nintendo Switch, is for you.

 Another great game for relaxing after a hard day (or just at any moment) is with indie sim, Stardew Valley, from the developer, ConcernedApe.
-The focus in this game is cultivating your farm while embarking on quests, planting crops, raising animals, and foraging across the map.
+The focus of this game is cultivating your farm while embarking on quests, planting crops, raising animals, and foraging across the map.

 It’s a 2D game and the mechanics are simple, but that doesn’t mean there isn’t a lot to do.
 The pace is luxurious and the day/night cycle plays out alongside the hours you put into the game, leaving the way you schedule your life up to you.

 Next, we’ve got Cozy Grove.
 Another life sim with a likeness to Animal Crossing.
 In this title you find yourself camping out on a haunted island.
-While the premise might sound a little spooky, the gameplay and aesthetics are as cosy as the name suggests.
+While the premise might sound a little spooky, the gameplay and aesthetics are as cozy as the name suggests.
 You’re a spirit scout, who finds and befriends local ghosts, exploring the surrounding forest, and crafting with items you find along the way.
 Blissful.

 The Sims is one of the original world-building, friendship-creating, item-gathering games that set the stage for many like it.
 While it’s much more humanistic in nature with job roles and family raising, the pace is one that is dictated by you, the player.